Carbon Emissions Reduction Strategies for Qatar

 Introduction

-As part of Qatar Sustainability Week 2024, the Middle East Council on Global Affairs and Earthna: Center for a Sustainable Future (Earthna) organized a workshop to explore viable policy alternatives to reduce greenhouse gas emissions that align with Qatar’s National Vision 2030, its socio-economic context, and its environmental imperatives.
-The workshop brought together a diverse group of scholars studying emissions reductions and decarbonization strategies in Qatar to discuss the policy implications of their research together with a group of government officials, practitioners, and experts in Qatar.
-One of the key outcomes of the workshop is this dossier, edited and published in collaboration with Earthna.
+Drawing on the wealth of local expertise, in September 2024, the Middle East Council on Global Affairs and Earthna: Center for a Sustainable Future organized a policy workshop to explore pragmatic approaches to carbon emissions mitigation and reduction that align with Qatar’s National Vision 2030, its socio-economic context, and its environmental imperatives.
+The workshop brought together a group of scholars focused on studying emissions reduction strategies to explore the policy implications of their research.
+A group of policy experts and advisors from the Ministry of Environment and Climate Change, Qatar Foundation, Al-Attiyah Foundation, and other institutions joined the discussion.

 Table of Contents